AaronMHurst/python_egaf/README.md

 ## RIPL format

 Because many nuclear reaction codes source decay-scheme information in a particular Reference Input Parameter Library (RIPL) [[4]](#4) format, representative RIPL-translated data sets have also been generated for each corresponding EGAF data set and are bundled with the software.
-The RIPL-formatted EGAF data sets are located in the `python_egaf/pyEGAF/EGAF_RIPL`.
+The RIPL-formatted EGAF data sets are located in the `python_egaf/pyEGAF/EGAF_RIPL` directory.
 These files can also be accessed from the interpreter, for example, <sup>28</sup>Si(*n*,&gamma;)<sup>29</sup>Si:

 ```Bash
 >>> ripl = e.get_ripl(edata, "Si29")